 Difference Between Diversity and Inclusion

-In order to set up clear diversity and inclusion strategies, it is important for employers to understand the main difference between these two trends.
+In order to set up clear diversity and inclusion strategies, it is important for employers to understand the main difference between these two notions.

 Diversity includes any dimension used to differentiate groups and people from one another.
 When talking about diversity in a workplace, we focus mostly on respecting and appreciating what makes employees different in terms of age, gender, ethnicity, religion, disability, sexual orientation, education, and national origin.